Authentic Lessons for 21st Century Learning

 20 Minute(s)

-To begin the lesson, display the title of the lesson on slide 2.
-Introduce slides 3 and 4 to explain the lesson objectives and the essential question that students will be exploring today.
-Display slide 5 and ask students to recall what they remember about the Boston Tea Party.
-Call on volunteer students to share what they know or can recall.
+Display slide 2 with the lesson title.
+Introduce slides 3–4 to explain the lesson objectives and the essential question students will explore.
+Show slide 5 and ask students to share what they know about the Boston Tea Party.

-After students have shared the basic facts about the Boston Tea Party, display slide 6 and ask students to consider what might have happened the next day after the event.
-Were all colonists pleased about the Boston Tea Party?
-Why or Why not?
-Give students a moment to think about an answer to this question and have them share this answer with a partner using the Think, Pair Share strategy.
-Once partners have discussed their thoughts, ask for volunteer pairs to share their answers.
+After students have shared the basic facts about the Boston Tea Party, display slide 6 and prompt them to think about what might have happened the day after the event.
+Give students a moment to think about their answers and have them share this answer with a partner using the Think, Pair, Share strategy.
+Once partners have discussed their thoughts, ask for volunteer pairs to share their answers with the class.

-While still in pairs, ask students to discuss together and then match the vocabulary term to their definition on slide 7.
-Give students a moment to discuss their answers.
-Call on volunteers to share their answers and their reasoning.
-Correct any misconceptions among the three terms.
+Display slide 7.
+While they are still in pairs, ask students to discuss these different reactions and then have them work together to match vocabulary terms to their definitions.
+Once students finish, call on volunteers to share their answers and reasoning.
+Display slide 8 to confirm the correct answers.

 Explore